 You may have noticed a “whirring” or high pitched sound coming from your motorcycle while you’re riding it.
 It’s likely that it gets worse the faster you go.
 This is a tell-tale sign of a motorcycle chain that’s too tight.

 As we had discussed, a tight chain also impacts the rear suspension of the bike.
-This is something you’ll likely feel, especially when you go over any bumps in the road.
+This is something you’ll likely feel, especially when you go over any bumps while on a ride.
 Anything other than smooth road will be uncomfortable for you since the suspension isn’t able to absorb the shock.

 Also inspect the rear sprocket and it’s condition.
 The teeth on it should be pointed and they all should look the same.
 A strained chain will quickly wear down the teeth which could later make the chain slip off altogether.